 Understanding Zinc Deficiency

-What is Zinc Deficiency?
+What Is Zinc Deficiency?

 Causes and Risk Factors

-Certain compounds in your diet, like phytates and fiber, can interfere with absorption.
-Medical conditions such as Crohn's disease and cystic fibrosis also affect how your body processes this nutrient[1]Zinc Absorption Factors - NCBI.
+Several factors can lead to insufficient zinc levels.
+Dietary insufficiency is the most common cause—many people simply don't eat enough zinc-rich foods.
+Certain compounds like phytates and fiber (found in grains and legumes) bind to zinc and block its absorption.
+Medical conditions such as Crohn's disease and cystic fibrosis also significantly impair how the body processes this nutrient[1]Zinc Absorption Factors - NCBI.

 | Risk Factor | Why It Increases Risk | Affected Groups |